-The marker (and that would be the tutorial leader) will normally look at one entry of his/her own choosing, but will also read any entry that the student wishes to have examined.
+The marker will normally look at one entry of his/her own choosing, but will also read any entry that the student wishes to have examined.
 However, the grade for each submission will be based, not only on the entries marked, but also on how comprehensive the journal actually is.
 In other words, marks will be deducted as the number of entries falls below the /4 point.
 That is, if the journal contains less than /4 of the readings assigned up to the point of submission, the student risks failing.
 While comprehensiveness is crucial, originality and depth, according to the aforementioned criteria, are also important.